23007965/19CS404-DBMS-Lab-Manual/Experiment2_DDL_Commands/README.md

 **Question 2**
 ---
--- Create a table named Invoices with the following constraints:
+-- Create a table named Invoices with the following constraints.
-InvoiceID as INTEGER should be the primary key.
-InvoiceDate as DATE.
-DueDate as DATE should be greater than the InvoiceDate.
-Amount as REAL should be greater than 0.

 ```sql
 CREATE TABLE Invoices(